noah-shin/gamenotes/src/site/notes/TTRPG/Current/Orthel Oblivion/Sessions/7 - Kiss and make out.md

 ---

 Elerra walks in, then to the balcony.
+[jess vc: Im feeling a sudden way so, please take the floor.]
 She meets Odessa's gaze, standing behind Sable.
 E: This was about love?
 (She had overheard the conversation from the convo about love through the shroom link)